Prosecutors Said Celtic Jabari Bird Strangled Girlfriend A Dozen Times

 Bird is currently held until a $50,000 cash bail is posted, as cash is all the court is willing to accept.
 The charges against Bird are domestic violence, kidnapping, and strangulation.
 Prosecutors asked for a $100,000 cash bail, but the judge lowered it, setting a deadline for payment of 4 p.m. today per CBSBoston.

-Bird was further instructed to have no contact with the victim or witnesses, and is prohibited from going to the college campus of the victim.
+Bird was further instructed to have no contact with the victim or witnesses and is prohibited from going to the college campus of the victim.
 He is further prohibited from possessing a weapon of any kind, using drugs or alcohol, and has been ordered to continue his medical treatment plan.
 He was further instructed to remain in Massachusetts, with the exception that he can leave the state for his job.

 Details in the Jabari Bird case: He is accused of assaulting his girlfriend for four hours in his apartment.
 He’s accused of strangling her multiple times, including once until she lost consciousness.